|

 Review

-Outbreak presents a semi-scientific basis which is adequate for most
+Outbreak presents a semi-scientific basis that is adequate for most

-viewers, and spins its clever, high-octane suspense plot around this.
+viewers, spinning its clever, high-octane suspense plot around this.

 The director is Wolfgang Petersen – a man well-acquainted with

 technological catastrophe thrillers.
-This time he works with our
+This time he works our

-intellect and spine at once, presenting one of humanity's greatest
+intellect and spine at once, portraying one of humanity's greatest

 merge a jam-packed, roaming screenplay into a slick and effective film.

-It's so manipulative that we can't help but getting sucked in.
+It's so manipulative that we can't help being sucked in.
 Petersen

 works well with his performers too – Dustin Hoffman gives one of his

-best performance on this side of the 1980s.
+best performances on this side of the 1980s.
 He is industrious and

-believable – both as a scientist and as an accidental action-hero.
+believable, both as a scientist and as an accidental action hero.
+Sure,

-Sure, the formulaics threathen to take control towards the end, but it
+the formulaics threaten to take over towards the end, but the film balances

 good action film from the same era.
-An era with some great action films
+An era that produced some great

 |